aminya/tocPDF/README.md

     Enter the first pages that outmatch the page number in the TOC

-Your can read its manual (http://jpdfbookmarks.altervista.org/InsertBookmarks.html#1_3_1) or watch a quick video tutorial (https://youtu.be/7DUkvH7_wII?t=30).
+You can read its manual (http://jpdfbookmarks.altervista.org/InsertBookmarks.html#1_3_1) or watch a quick video tutorial (https://youtu.be/7DUkvH7_wII?t=30).
 It has command line mode and can work on Linux, Mac.

 #### Other Methods for step 2:

 * Tesseract OCR:
 	https://github.com/tesseract-ocr/tesseract

-	Three is good tutorial for Extracting Table Data From PDFs with Tesseract OCR: https://web.archive.org/web/20141022033241/http://craiget.com/extracting-table-data-from-pdfs-with-ocr/
+	Three is a good tutorial for Extracting Table Data From PDFs with Tesseract OCR: https://web.archive.org/web/20141022033241/http://craiget.com/extracting-table-data-from-pdfs-with-ocr/

 * Using OnlineOCR.net - Free up to a limit:
 https://www.onlineocr.net/

-	* Register in the website (to remove page number limitation) and login
+	* Register in the website (to remove page number limitation) and log in
 	* Select txt file option, Upload tocPDF, Convert your file

-* A related Stack overflow question: https://stackoverflow.com/questions/6173439/can-ocr-software-reliably-read-values-from-a-table
+* A related Stack Overflow question: https://stackoverflow.com/questions/6173439/can-ocr-software-reliably-read-values-from-a-table

 #### References: